Introduction

 sector-3

-I can also see that I am losing too much speed on the following corner (highlighted in green).
+I also noticed that I was losing too much speed in the next corner (highlighted in green).

 Sector 4